Modern Times

 DC YEAR SEVEN: This is the “Penthouse” year.
 Bronze Age stories galore.
 Dick goes to college with a very early enrollment.
 The Saga of Ra’s al Ghul occurs.
 Damian is conceived.
 As site contributor Aidan K notes, on the DC timeline, there must be the assumption of accelerated aging for Damian, as he is conceived during DC Y7 and is ten-years-old during DC Y13.
 This is my BY9, comprising references from 1973 to 1981.

 DC YEAR EIGHT: Dick turns 18-years-old and becomes Nightwing.
 Nightwing Vol. 2 #132-137 (“321 Days”) implies that Dick turns 18 this year.
 Jason becomes Robin at age 13 (going on 14).
 The Crisis on Infinite Earths occurs.
 Teen Titans Vol. 3 #42 tells us that Kid Devil is 12-years-old during Crisis and 17-years-old in during “One Year Later,” which jibes.
 This is my BY10, comprising references from 1982 to 1986.
 Site contributor Zilch notes an important reference from Len Wein’s DC Universe: Legacies.
-While problematic in some areas, the series gives a good range to the age of the Modern Age DCU in Paul Lincoln’s daughter Diana, who was born at the start of the Modern Age.
-In the issue that details the original Crisis, Diana is some where between pre-teen and teen, meaning that Batman and Superman have been around for 8 to 12 years by the time of the Crisis.
+While problematic in some areas, the series gives a good range to the age of the Modern Age DCU, with Paul Lincoln’s daughter, Diana, born at the start of the Modern Age.
+In the issue detailing the original Crisis, Diana is somewhere between a pre-teen and a teen, meaning that Batman and Superman have been around for 8 to 12 years by the time of the Crisis.
 There’s a slight implication in DCU: Legacies that the Crisis occurs in DC Y10, but that would unfortunately squeeze Jason’s death, Babs’ paralysis, and some other stuff into an uncomfortably compressed DC Y10.
 This is up to the reader, but, despite the implication in DCU: Legacies, DC still likely meant for the Crisis to go in DC Y8.

 DC YEAR NINE: Barbara is paralyzed by Joker in Killing Joke.
 Jason is killed by Joker in Death in the Family.
 Tim becomes Robin at age 13.
 This is my early BY12.
 (Timelines in Batman Secret Files and Origins, Villains Secret Files and Origins, Nightwing Secret Files and Origins, and Guide to the DCU 2000 all list Tim debuting as Robin in DC Y9.)

 DC YEAR THIRTEEN: 52 concludes.
 “One Year Later” occurs.
 Countdown occurs.
 Grant Morrison’s run begins with Batman and Son, followed by Resurrection of Ra’s al Ghul, Trinity, Batman RIP, and Final Crisis.
 DC Y13 comprises all of BY21 and the first third of my BY22.
 Jezebel Jet mentions Bruce is “over thirty-years-old” (i.e. guesses he is “in his thirties”).
-It has been mentioned above but bears a reminder that Damian debuts in Batman and Son at age ten.
-This means, like DC does with the short New 52 timeline, Damian’s aging process is artificially sped-up.
+It has been mentioned above, but bears a reminder that Damian debuts in Batman and Son at age ten.
+This means, as DC does with the short New 52 timeline, Damian’s aging process is artificially sped up.
 He would only have been in existence for about five or six years at this point, and yet he’s ten-years-old.

 DC YEAR FOURTEEN: Battle for the Cowl starts this year.
 This is the rest of my BY22 leading up to Batman and Robin and the start of Red Robin.
 In Red Robin #25, Tim is still seventeen-years-old but about to turn eighteen.

 DC YEAR FIFTEEN: Batman and Robin and Red Robin continue.
 The Return of Bruce Wayne and Batman Incorporated occur.
 Flashpoint happens at the end of this year.
-Paul Dini’s “House of Hush,” which also occurs this year, heavily implies that Bruce is nearing 35-years-old.
+Paul Dini’s “House of Hush,” which also takes place this year, strongly implies that Bruce is nearing 35-years-old.
 This is my BY23.
-Don’t forget, Snyder includes James Gordon Jr, in this year, going against the grain of the fifteen year timeline.
+Don’t forget, Snyder includes James Gordon Jr in this year, going against the grain of the fifteen-year timeline.
 His “Black Mirror” arc clearly shows that 2011 is at least DC 19.
 This seems to jibe with Wein’s viewpoint as well.

 There you have it.
-This fifteen year timeline effectively matches up with a lot of what DC published in the Modern Age and seems to be the historical foundation upon which a lot of Modern Age Batman stories were told.
-Of course, as we’ve shown, Snyder was operating with at least a nineteen year timeline and Wein was potentially operating with an even longer one.
-It’s possible that Snyder and Wein were on the same page, and it’s even possible that their vision of the timeline was exactly like mine—a twenty-three year timeline by 2011.
-In any case, it’s interesting to compare the compressed fifteen year timeline with the albeit still highly-compressed, dense, and detailed twenty-three year chronology I’ve built.
-Don’t get me wrong, I appreciate the simplistic functionality of a fifteen year timeline, but it really does relegate everything pre-Zero Hour to altered reference material.
-And, if you look at how top heavy things are toward the backend, it even seems like it might even regard Infinite Crisis in a similar manner, essentially treating it as a hard reboot that wipes out everything prior to create a new timeline loosely based upon seventy years of stories that took place before it.
-(To my knowledge, no one at DC has officially acknowledged Infinite Crisis as a hard reboot the way they have with Zero Hour, but it certainly looks that way when you examine their 15 year timeline with more scrutiny.)[1][2][3]
+This fifteen-year timeline aligns with much of what DC published in the Modern Age and seems to be the historical foundation for many Modern Age Batman stories.
+Of course, as we’ve shown, Snyder was operating with at least a nineteen-year timeline, and Wein was potentially operating with an even longer one.
+It’s possible that Snyder and Wein were on the same page, and it’s even possible that their vision of the timeline was exactly like mine—a twenty-three-year timeline by 2011.
+In any case, it’s interesting to compare the compressed fifteen-year timeline with the albeit still highly compressed, dense, and detailed twenty-three-year chronology I’ve built.
+Don’t get me wrong, I appreciate the simplistic functionality of a fifteen-year timeline, but it really does relegate everything pre-Zero Hour to altered reference material.
+And, if you look at how top-heavy things are toward the backend, it even seems like it might similarly regard Infinite Crisis, essentially treating it as a hard reboot that wipes out everything before creating a new timeline loosely based upon seventy years of stories that took place before it.
+(To my knowledge, no one at DC has officially acknowledged Infinite Crisis as a hard reboot the way they have with Zero Hour, but it certainly looks that way when you examine their fifteen-year timeline with more scrutiny.)[1][2][3]

 ___________________